crcl-tm2/interpreto/docs/api/attributions/overview.md

 - `model` (`PreTrainedModel`): Hugging Face model to explain,
 - `tokenizer` (`PreTrainedTokenizer`): Hugging Face tokenizer associated with the model,
 - `batch_size` (`int`): batch size for the attribution method,
+- `granularity` (`Granularity`): granularity level of the explanation.
+It can be either one of `ALL_TOKENS` (includes all sentence tokens, even special tokens), `TOKEN`, and `WORD`.
 - `device` (`torch.device | None = None`): device on which the attribution method will be run,
 - `args`: specifics for each method.

+For gradient-based attribution methods, granularity is not calculated at the perturbation mask level, but at the aggregation level.
+We then aggregate the scores given on the tokens to create scores on the chosen granularity.
+There may be several ways of aggregating these scores, so we need a new argument, only for gradient-based methods:

+- `granularity_aggregation` (`GranularityAggregation`): If granularity is set to 'WORD', this determines how to aggregate token-level attributions into word-level scores.
+Options are: 'MEAN', 'MAX', 'MIN', and 'SUM'.

-*Note: There are also two arguments, general to all inference-based attribution methods, which are:*
+*Note: There are also an argument, general to all inference-based attribution methods:*

-- `granularity` (`Granularity`): granularity level of the perturbations.
-It can be either one of `ALL_TOKENS` (includes all sentence tokens, even special tokens), `TOKEN`, and `WORD`.
 - `inference_mode` (`Callable[[torch.Tensor], torch.Tensor], optional`): The mode used for inference.
 It can be either one of `LOGITS`, `SOFTMAX`, or `LOG_SOFTMAX`.
 Use `InferenceModes` to choose the appropriate mode.
 Default `inference_mode` is `LOGITS`.

 **Step 2:** The `AttributionExplainer` class overloads the `__call__` method to directly invoke the `explain` function.
 Therefore, calling `explainer(inputs, targets)` is equivalent to `explainer.explain(inputs, targets)`.
 It takes two parameters: